 Schedule 20 minutes at the end of every day to plan for tomorrow.

-Implement the Ivy Lee Method for three months and see how it goes?
+Implement the Ivy Lee Method and see how it goes?

 After that, how big of a cheque would you have written Ivy Lee?

 References and further reading: